 - In re Liquid Aluminum Sulfate Antitrust Litigation, MDL No. 2687: Was lead counsel for a chemical company and one of its senior executives who were named as defendants in various cases involving claims of alleged price fixing and bid rigging for the sale of liquid aluminum sulfate (alum), which is used by municipalities and industrial manufacturers for the purification of water.
 The federal multidistrict litigation matter was consolidated in the U.S. District Court for the District of New Jersey, and related state court actions involving False Claim Act statutes are pending in Illinois, North Carolina and Virginia.
 Our clients were dismissed from each of the cases after we filed motions to dismiss.

 - In re Online Travel Company (OTC)/Hotel Booking Antitrust Litigation, MDL No. 2405: Represented two affiliated online travel company defendants in a class action price-fixing case against all of the major online travel reservation companies and most of the major hotel chains.
 The plaintiffs were consumers who booked hotel rooms using online travel reservation services.
 They alleged that the defendants violated Section 1 of the Sherman Act by entering into a conspiracy to fix the rates for hotel rooms that are booked using online travel reservation websites.
-In 2014, the district court granted the defendants' motion to dismiss the plaintiffs' complaint and later entered a Final Judgment dismissing the case.
+The district court granted the defendants' motion to dismiss the plaintiffs' complaint and later entered a Final Judgment dismissing the case.
 This multidistrict litigation matter was consolidated in the U.S. District Court for the Northern District of Texas.